-Described as a natural clouding of the eye lens, cataracts are a normal part of life.
-According to The American Academy of Ophthalmology, cataracts affect nearly 22 million Americans age 40 and older.
-Given that the natural eye lens is made of similar material that comprises our fingernails and our hair, cataracts are often considered an inevitable part of aging, and are widespread among people ages 55 years and older.
+Described as a natural clouding of the eye lens, cataracts are a normal part of life; in fact, if you live long you will eventually experience the onset of cataracts.
+Cataracts affect a very large percentage of people over the age of forty to fifty-five years old.
+The natural eye lens is made of similar material that comprises our fingernails and our hair.
 Just like fingernails often get brittle and hair goes gray, the natural eye lens will stiffen and get cloudy due to the normal aging process.
 In fact, half of all Americans have them—or have had cataract surgery—by age 80.
-So if you live long enough, you will likely develop cataracts.
 Cataracts are not preventable, but they are treatable and our very experienced San Antonio cataract surgeon, Greg Parkhurst MD can discuss your options with you, so you see better after cataract surgery.

 Trouble driving at night, glare from headlights.